pkp/healthSciences/README.md

 * healthSciences theme v1.0.0 is compatible with OJS 3.1.1.
 * healthSciences theme v1.0.1 is compatible with OJS 3.1.1-1.
 * healthSciences theme v1.0.2 is compatible with OJS 3.1.1-2.
+* healthSciences theme v1.0.3 is compatible with OJS 3.1.1-4.

 ## Contribution